leonardsangoroh/Swift-Zero-To-100/README.md

     }
 ```
 ## Creating Structs
-- Swift's structs let us creat our own custom, complex data types, complete with their own variables, and functions
+- Swift's structs let us create our own custom, complex data types, complete with their own variables, and functions
 - Variables & constants that belong to structs are called properties
 - Functions that belong to structs are called methods
 - An instance of a struct is created when a constant or variable is created from the struct